 Istrian Lamb, oil, Vitovska wines and Tabor cheese.
 The offspring of the hard Carso uplands, battered by the wind and rich in attractive little villages.
 And in cosmopolitan Trieste, a special cooked ham, confectioners and historical cafes.
+Learn about Terrano wines and more.
+Discover the food in Friuli Venezia Giulia, Italy.

-The sunny terraces, marked by rough drystone walls, are used to grow olives from which fine oil is made, boasting a glorious tradition dating back to Roman times.
-The centre of this district is San Dorligo della Valle, which is especially sunny and protected from the wind, thus offering a “special”, ideal microclimate for the oil.
+The sunny terraces, marked by rough dry stone walls, are used to grow olives from which fine oil is made, boasting a glorious tradition dating back to Roman times.
+The center of this district is San Dorligo della Valle, which is especially sunny and protected from the wind, thus offering a “special”, ideal microclimate for the oil.
 The Carso oil is made in traditional small olive presses in which the olives from the moraine and sandstone hills of the Muggia area and the basins of the Ospo and Rosandra streams are crushed.

-This same area is also home to two formidable cheeses: Tabor, where the forms of cheese are first immersed in a special pickle before being left to season for a month; and Monte Re.
+This same area is also home to two formidable kinds of cheese: Tabor, where the forms of cheese are first immersed in a special pickle before being left to season for a month; and Monte Re.
 The tradition for its preparation appears to date back to Austro-Hungarian times.
 Today, it is produced in Monrupino in a single dairy farm, using cow’s milk, although in the past this used to be mixed with milk from goats and sheep as well.

 Dropping down from the plateau, the city of Trieste immediately appears, splendidly located by the Adriatic.
-This monumental, cosmopolitan centre is the city of the “bora” wind.
+This monumental, cosmopolitan center is the city of the “bora” wind.
 Amongst its attractions are the historic cafes, offering a feeling of the past, and the characteristic “buffets”, where a hot dish is available at all hours; mainly based on pork in all its forms, these dishes are accompanied by mustard or freshly-grated horseradish.
 Here, the Cotto di Trieste (Trieste ham, known for some unknown reason as ‘Prague ham’) is traditionally sliced by hand and accompanied with a glass of white wine from the Carso.

 Wandering from cafe to cafe, you will find the traces of the many cakes of Slovene or Austrian origin, and linger admiringly before the tidy and clean historic confectioner’s shop, with their dressers stretching up to high ceilings and antique furniture.